edgio-docs/edgio-docs/src/guides/v7/basics/hostnames_and_origins.md

     1. All requests that {{ PRODUCT }} proxies to this origin configuration will be directed to the first origin hostname listed within your origin configuration.
     2. If a server corresponding to that origin hostname is unavailable, then the request will be sent to the next origin configuration on the list.
 This step is repeated until a server is able to honor the request.

+### Round-robin Load Balancing {/*round-robin-load-balancing*/}

+This mode distributes requests evenly across all hostnames listed within your origin configuration.
+If a server is unavailable, then the request will be sent to the next hostname on the list.

 #### Unavailable Servers {/*unavailable-servers*/}